-Each province will still have a Reciprocal Coordinator in case clients have trouble contacting the other provinces.
+Each province has a Reciprocal Coordinator in case clients have trouble contacting the other provinces.
 Courtesy applications may be sent to the other provinces by the Reciprocal Coordinator in these cases.
-You may contact our Reciprocal Coordinator at reciprocity@lss.bc.ca to see if he can assist.
+You may contact our Reciprocal Coordinator at reciprocity@lss.bc.ca to see if they can assist.